GN Computer Services

 If you want to do your bit for the environment, please don’t buy a ‘cheap as chips’ brand new computer.
 The chances are that your current computer is better than the new one you’re going to buy: It just needs fixed up and ‘cleaned out’.

-And if your computer really does need replacing, buy a better quality ‘second hand’ or refurbished one.
+If your computer really does need replacing, buy a better quality ‘second hand’ or refurbished one.
 It will cost you less, run better and faster, and last longer.